josiasritter/aquacropgrid-preproc/README.md

       - git clone https://github.com/josiasritter/aquacropgrid_dev.git
   - Alternatively, manually download this repository to the desired location on your computer
 3. Navigate your current working directory to the newly created project directory:
-      - cd aquacropgrid_dev
+      - cd aquacropgrid-preproc
 4. Create a new conda environment and install the required packages:
       - conda env create -f environment.yml
-      - conda activate aquacropgrid_dev
+      - conda activate aquacropgrid-preproc
-5. Run script “climate.py”
+5. Run script “preproc_main.py”
-  - First, manually adjust the input arguments at the top of the script and save the changes (the script will later be refactored into a function “climate” that accepts these input arguments)
+  - First, manually adjust the input arguments at the top of the script and save the changes (the script will later be refactored into a Python function that accepts these input arguments)
-  - python preprocessing/climate.py
+  - Type into command line: python preproc_main.py